E3SM-Project/PAM/README.md

 ```

 ## `Microphysics` class

+For simplicity, all microphysics schemes are separated by directory structure, and they all have the class named `Microphysics` inside a header file `Microphysics.h`.
+The microphysics directory is chosen during the CMake configure phase.

 The `Microphysics` class needs to have the following defined in order to fit in the PAM interface: